 By 2007, Google had launched its Classic Google Analytics.
-Whilst there were continual updates to the platform it wasn’t until 2012 that Google launched Universal Analytics, often referred to as UA.
+Google launched Universal Analytics, often referred to as UA, in 2012, following continual updates to the platform.

 Currently, most people tracking their website analytics using Google will collect data using Universal Analytics tracking codes.
 That leads us to the here and now!